zteoh/VueChoreTrackerStarter/README.md

 8. Create high level functions to populate your `children` and `tasks` state.
 Remember to also add these high level functions to `componentDidMount()`

+    Check your React DevTools to make sure `tasks` and `children` are successfully populated.

 9. Now that we have all the `children`, we can map the `child_id` to the name of the child.

     ```